Admissions Information and Deadlines

-3. Student must be in good standing as defined by the high school and meet the college/university enrollment criteria.
+- A student must be in good standing as defined by the high school.

-4. Student must have permission from the high school and his/her parent/guardian to participate.
+- A student must have permission from the high school and their parent/guardian to participate.

-Students may take courses during each semester of the academic, including summer semesters.
-The cost for students enrolled in a Louisiana public high school is $150.00 per course during Fall and Spring semesters.
-Limited schoarships may be available for students who qualify and receive Free Lunch.
+Students may take courses during each semester of the academic fall and spring semesters.
+The cost for students enrolled in a Louisiana public high school is $150.00 per course during Fall and Spring semesters (Unless otherwise notified by a high school counselor).
+Limited scholarships may be available for students who qualify and receive Free Lunch.
 Information on any available scholarships will be provided to students through their high school counselors on a semester-by-semester basis.
 There is not additional cost for textbooks or fees.